sghiassy/StateKit/README.md

                                                 }}}};
 ```

+Substates key/value pair must be string/dictionary.
+Put a block as the key/value pair under the `subStates` dictionary will throw an exception.

 ## Messages

 Events are at the heart of a state chart.
-After the state chart has been created the outside world send messages to the start chart telling it what is going on.
-The state chart will intercept the event and run the associated logic accordingly.
+After the state chart has been created, the outside world can start to send messages to the state chart keeping it abreast of what is going on.
+The state chart will intercept the event and run the appropriate message block per the current state..

 ```objective-c
 [stateChart sendMessage:@"userPressedTheRedButton"]